prs513rosewood/MolecularDynamics/_project/milestone03.md

 ```
 Note that in the above example we have use the [`auto`](https://en.cppreference.com/w/cpp/language/auto) keyword
 to automatically derive the type, while in the second case we have explicitly used the data type [`Eigen::Array3d`](https://eigen.tuxfamily.org/dox/group__arraytypedefs.html)
 for the distance vector.
-The curly brackets are a [non-narrowing intialization](https://en.cppreference.com/w/cpp/language/direct_initialization).
-This type of initialization avoid implicit type conversion and should be prefered over
+The curly brackets are a [non-narrowing initialization](https://en.cppreference.com/w/cpp/language/direct_initialization).
+This type of initialization avoids implicit type conversion and should be prefered over
 copy initialization or narrowing initialization (with round parenthesis).

 ### Integrator for multiple atoms